kubade220/kubade220.github.io/docs/README.md

 ### <font-awesome-icon icon="server"/> Short summary of my SysAdmin Experience

-I have been an admin since primary school, when I became interested in the operation of server mechanisms.

 In middle school, I started trying to build my own private silkroad online game server.
 Finally, the server was installed in high school when I had enough server knowledge and budget to finish and run
 <br />